AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/sftp.md

 >[!NOTE]
 >
 >If the folder already exists, the module will throw an error.
 To continue the flow uninterrupted, attach an error handler route to the module to catch the error and employ the Resume directive to continue the flow.
-For information about attaching an error handler route, see [Error handling](../../workfront-fusion/errors/error-handling.md).
-For information about the error handler route, see [Directives for error handling](../../workfront-fusion/errors/directives-for-error-handling.md).
+For information about attaching an error handler route, see [Error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/error-handling.md).
+For information about the error handler route, see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md).

 <table>
  <col>